What is temporomandibular joint disorder (TMD)?

 TMD is an ailment associated with the jaw and the temporomandibular joint, which is located at the back of your jaw and connects to the skull.
-Sometimes this is caused by a misaligned jaw joint, or even offset teeth.
-Popping of the jaw and headaches are usually signs of TMD.
-There are ways to deal with this disorder like regularly going to dentists like Dr. Chung and his associates at Softouch Dental Care, who knows how to deal with all aspects of TMD.
+Sometimes pain is caused by a misaligned jaw joint, or even offset teeth.

 The symptoms of TMD include: